iGaming17 min readMay 2026By · Banking Lead

 • Hosted Payment Page (HPP) — the simplest integration; the acquirer hosts the payment form; PCI DSS scope is significantly reduced

-• Direct API — full control over checkout UX; requires extending PCI DSS scope (at minimum SAQ D); significantly longer development time
+• Direct API — full control over the checkout experience; requires extending your own PCI DSS scope (at minimum SAQ D); significantly longer development time

 • SDK/iFrame hybrid — middle ground; embeds the acquirer's secure fields in your checkout